Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 Collapsing balconies, falling ceiling materials, loose railings, and deteriorating staircases represent serious structural hazards.
 These defects often result from deferred maintenance or failure to address building code violations.
 Similar to roof collapses that can occur in commercial properties, structural failures in apartment complexes can cause catastrophic injuries.

-Defective smoke detectors, blocked emergency exits, faulty electrical wiring, and inadequate fire suppression systems put tenants at grave risk.
-California law requires landlords to maintain functioning smoke alarms and carbon monoxide detectors.
+These injuries occur when safety systems in an apartment complex are faulty or absent.
+California law requires landlords to maintain functioning smoke alarms and CO detectors.
 When defective carbon monoxide detectors fail to warn residents of dangerous gas leaks, or when electrical fires occur due to outdated wiring, landlords may face liability for resulting injuries.

 Toxic Exposure